Package 'chromatographR'

 Which lambdas to plot.

 Logical.
-Whether to label the plots.
+Whether to include sample legend.

 ...

-Additional arguments to matplot.
+Additional arguments (placeholder).

 Author(s)